vectorNull/vectorNull/README.md

 </p>
 ------

-My name is Jose (aka. vectorNull) and I'm a Web/API Developer and Security Researcher.
+My name is Jose (aka. vectorNull) and I'm a Backend Developer and Security Researcher.
 I'm a graduate of General Assembly's Software Engineering Immersive program but have been around the tech world for many years.
 I have my CompTIA Security+, eLearnSecurity's eJPT and am working on eLearnSecurity's WAPT certification.
 Here's a short list of my skills:

+* Javascirpt
+* NodeJS / Express / NestJS
+* Java (learning it now)
+* Microservice Architecture / Distributed Systems
+* Docker
+* Network Security / Penetration testing
 * Web Application Security / OWASP Top 10
-* Network Security / Pentesting
-* Vanilla Javascript
-* Python / Django
-* Node.js (Love the backend stuff!!)
-* Mongo/Express/React/Node (MERN)
-* JamStack
-* Love CTFs on hackthebox.eu

 I'm a huge backend buff and have a passion for writing server-side code!
 I love my APIs and researching API security.
+Most recently I have ventured into the quirky world of microservices.

 I not only like writing code for efficiency and performance, but also with security and simplicity in mind.
 I want to know that users can trust that what I or my team builds will give them some peace of mind.
 With the creativity and cunning of malicious hackers on the rise as new technologies are presented to developers, I'm a firm believer that true privacy and security begins with code.
 It represents one of the biggest single point of failure in the security stack of any application.
 Efficient, simple, and secure code is good code.